dreadwrr/Recentchanges/README.md

 "The application failed to start because no qt platform plugin" When opening the app if it says cannot open instance of qt and then no pinentry it is a condition in windows where the agent wasnt fully activated and can be resovled with: <br>
-from in Kleopatra - Tools - Restart Background Processes
+from in Kleopatra - Tools - Restart Background Processes or from powershell: gpgconf --kill gpg-agent gpg-agent --daemon &

 if python is installed. <br><br>
 If you dont have python installed there is a Windows setup version available <br>